Lucien Jottrand

-Lucien Leopold Joseph Jottrand (Genappe, 31 January 1804 – Saint-Josse-ten-Noode, 17 December 1877) was a Belgian-Walloon lawyer, politician, progressive Flamingant and Pan-Netherlander.
-He was member of the National Congress of Belgium shortly after the de facto independence of Belgium and held a unique position in the young Flemish Movement.
+Lucien Leopold Joseph Jottrand (Genappe, 31 January 1804 – Saint-Josse-ten-Noode, 17 December 1877) was a Walloon-Belgian lawyer, politician, progressive flamingant and Pan-Netherlander.
+He was a member of the National Congress of Belgium shortly after the de facto independence of Belgium and held a unique position in the young Flemish Movement.

 Early life

-Jottrand completed his secondary education in Dutch in Vilvoorde and obtained his doctorate in law at the University of Liège in 1825, where he was influenced by the Dutch professor Johannes Kinker, among others.
+Jottrand was born in Genappe, present-day Belgium (then under the French First Republic).
+He completed his secondary education in Dutch in Vilvoorde and obtained his doctorate in law at the University of Liège in 1825, where he was influenced by the Dutch professor Johannes Kinker, among others.
 He became a lawyer in Brussels, where he also pleaded in Dutch.

 Initially, Jottrand was loyal to the United Kingdom of the Netherlands, but gradually became more critical due to the authoritarian rule of William I. From 1826 he was editor of the opposition newspaper Courrier des Pays-Bas, of which he became owner and editor-in-chief in 1832 and renamed it Courrier Belge.
 During the Belgian Revolution in 1830, Jottrand, together with Edouard Ducpétiaux, designed the later Belgian flag to replace the French tricolor used by French-minded revolutionaries.
 He was a member of the Société des Douze.

 At the end of October 1830 he became a member of the National Congress.
 He had only been elected as the fifth successor, but because of the early rejection of an effective elector and four successors, he entered Congress as early as November 15.
 With his 125 interventions, he was the third most active participant in the public session debates.
-At his insistence, language freedom was added Constitution, making it possible to break the monopoly of French.
+At his insistence, language freedom was added to the constitution, making it possible to break the monopoly of French.

 Jottrand endorsed the Declaration of Independence and voted for the perpetual exclusion of the House of Orange-Nassau.
 During the first rounds of voting for a head of state, he gave his vote to Auguste, Duke of Leuchtenberg and later that month to Surlet de Chokier as regent.
 He was one of 45 Congressmen who did not vote for Leopold of Saxe Coburg.
 He also voted against the acceptance of the Treaty of the Eighteen Articles, which finalized the Belgo-Dutch border.

 After the dissolution of the National Congress in July 1831, Jottrand turned down a further parliamentary career.
 He believed that he could fight more consistently for his political and social ideas outside parliament.